Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 12.9 - 2023-12-05
 #### Enhancements
-- Blogroll: Allowed non-WP.com sites to be suggested in the blogroll.
+- Blogroll Block: Allowed non-WP.com sites to be suggested in the blogroll.
 - CSS Concatenation: Optimized concatenation to avoid loading CSS with less than two modules requiring it active.
-- Jetpack AI: Enabled the AI Assistant usage panel.
 - Likes: Updated the likes popover design and added RTL support.
 - My Jetpack: Added Creator to My Jetpack overview.
 - Newsletters: Updated the pre- and post-publish panels to display the selected newsletter categories an subscriber count.